nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_geographic_1_table_geographic.md

 - `Region`
 - `Total Calls`

-If no queue has been selected, the data of all queues.
+If no queue has been selected, the data of all queues will be shown.